crosswalk-project/crosswalk-website/public/documentation/webrtc.md

 ### Run on Android with Crosswalk

-During the host setup for Android ([Windows](/documentation/android/windows_host_setup.html#Download-the-Crosswalk-Android-app-template), [Linux](/documentation/about/linux_host_setup.html#Download-the-Crosswalk-Android-app-template)), you will have downloaded the Crosswalk Android bundle.
-You can use this to generate an Android package for the client application.
-Full details are on [this page](/documentation/android/run_on_android.html), but here's a summary (tested on Linux):
+During the [host setup for Android](/documentation/android/system_setup.html), you will have downloaded the Crosswalk app tools.
+Follow the [steps to build](/documentation/build_an_application.html) your new application.

-    $ cd crosswalk-${XWALK-STABLE-ANDROID-X86}

-    $ python make_apk.py --package=org.crosswalkproject.example \
-        --manifest=xwalk-webrtc/client/manifest.json
-    ...
-    An APK for the web application "WebRTC" including the Crosswalk Runtime built for x86 was generated successfully, which can be found at
-    /home/me/crosswalk-${XWALK-STABLE-ANDROID-X86}/WebRTC_0.0.1_x86.apk.
-    An APK for the web application "WebRTC" including the Crosswalk Runtime built for arm was generated successfully, which can be found at
-    /home/me/crosswalk-${XWALK-STABLE-ANDROID-X86}/WebRTC_0.0.1_arm.apk.
+    > crosswalk-app build <dir>

-    # install the package for your target's architecture
+Install the package for your target's architecture

-    $ adb install /home/me/crosswalk-${XWALK-STABLE-ANDROID-X86}/WebRTC_0.0.1_arm.apk
+    > adb install <apk>

 Finally, start the application on the target by selecting its icon in the applications list.